HACKERALERT/Picocrypt/README.md

 </ul>

 # Instructions
 Picocrypt is about as simple as it gets.
 Just select a file, enter a password, and start.
+If you want to encrypt multiple files, add them to an archive or zip file.
 There are some additional options that you can use for more control:

 <ul>
 	<li>File metadata (editable for encryption, readonly for decryption): Use this to store notes, information, and text along with the file (it won't be encrypted).
 For example, you can put a description of the file before sending it to someone.
 When the person you sent it to selects the file in Picocrypt, your description will be shown to that person.</li>